How to Make a Video Wall: Your Must-Read Guide

 Tips for Installation

-When it comes to installing your video wall, here are some handy tips to bear in mind.
+When it comes to installing your video wall panels, here are some handy tips to bear in mind.
 Start by unpacking the displays one-by-one.
 As you do this, check to make sure each display is wholly intact and damage-free.
 We suggest making a video of the process as a safeguard.

 Once you’ve carefully unpacked everything, you’ll want to carefully move the displays and all of your tools to the installation space.
 Double check your video wall dimensions (e.g., width and height) and mount each display to the wall carefully.